tytydraco/yessleep/out/The_last_party_at_the_Death_Rattle.md

 “Oh, man,” he replied.
 “That’s where the real party’s at.
 They’ve got a blacklight set up and everything.”

-Me and my friends looked at each other with short of a shrugging “Sure, why not?” expression.
+Me and my friends looked at each other with sort of a shrugging “Sure, why not?” expression.
 I thought it seemed kinda weird considering the closed door, but Rachel said something like:

 “Let’s go check it out.”